FortKnoxster/fortknoxster-diefi-contracts/README.md

 FortKnoxster DieFi smart contract on Polygon for managing a decentralized Dead Man's Switch using gasless meta transactions.

 To create a policy for the DieFi Dead Man's Switch, the client browser/user prepares and signs an [EIP-2771](https://eips.ethereum.org/EIPS/eip-2771) meta transaction using [EIP-712](https://eips.ethereum.org/EIPS/eip-712) typed structured data hashing and signing, and sends it to a relayer/payer.
-The relayer verifies the signed transaction and sends it to the DieFiForwarder who verifies the relayer is trusted and also verifies the signed transaction.
-The DieFiForwarder executes the transaction sending it to the DieFiPolicy which in turn sends it to Threshold's SubscriptionManager.
+The relayer verifies the signed transaction and sends it to the DieFiForwarder which verifies that the relayer is trusted and also verifies the client signed transaction.
+The DieFiForwarder executes the transaction sending it to the DieFiPolicy which in turn sends it to the Threshold's SubscriptionManager.

 The final policy created, consists of time-based conditions according to the Dead Man's Switch timer settings and the size of the threshold shares on the Threshold decentralized network.